Osiris-Team/A-Lang/README.md

 <details>
 <summary>Why is there no public/private?</summary>

-All variables are public by default.
-If you search public and private on GitHub you will see that public is used around 422 million times and private only 177M times, thus public is the default, to reduce the amount of code written.
+All variables are public by default (except inside functions/scopes of course, those are not accessible from outside).
+If you are a library developer, you can use the variable modifier `hidden` to hide variables from the developer.
+Note that the developer can show them again though.
+Thus `hidden` should mean "better not touch unless you know what you are doing, this is used internally, not part of the public API and subject to change".
 </details>

 <details>